Valles Mines, Missouri, U S A

 They lived in a log cabin built for them as a wedding present by her father Leonard Billeron.
 This log cabin (now 14115 Valles Mines School Road) currently houses centuries later and continually in use, our Lost History Museum.
 The rear of the house was added 124 years ago.

-Eventually, gathering lead found poking out of the ground gave way to digging deeper, shallow mining close to the surface but perhaps 6 feet deep.
-The early mines that Valle operated were very shallow but eventually European deeper-mining practices would prove essential because the cave system holding the ores, got broken into segments by major earthquakes a hundred centuries before.
-Mining this cave segment at 20 feet deep, because of the slanting, became the next mining cave at 30 feet deep right next to it, as pictured in Principles of Mining 1907's "FIG. 7.".
-It soon became obvious that mining required more work than any one man could ever accomplish so Valle took to leasing the land to others.
-A village grew up and then a town and soon Valles Mines became a population center.
-Marianne and Francois now took up residence in Sainte Genevieve, 37 miles away and full of French culture, into their later years.
+Eventually, gathering lead found poking out of the ground gave way to digging deeper than the shallow mining close to the surface seldom deeper that 6 feet.
+The early mines that Valle operated were very shallow but eventually European deep-mining practices came and would prove essential because the hypogene cave system holding the ores had got broken into segments by major earthquakes a hundred centuries before.
+Mining this cave segment at 20-30 feet deep, even though the ground slanted because of the reverse-thrust faulting, became the next mining feast.
+Caves at 30 feet deep right next to it, as pictured in Principles of Mining 1907's "FIG. 7.".
+It soon became obvious that mining required more work than any one man could ever accomplish so Valle took to leasing the land to other miners.
+A mining village grew up from the Traing Post village and then a town and soon Valles Mines became a population center.
+But as the French And Indian War had begun Marianne and Francois now took up residence in Sainte Genevieve, 37 miles away, a river port for lead shipments, and full of French culture, where they lived into their later years.

 War Party Indians were not what you wanted to see coming to your neighborhood.